codybloemhard/incodoc/README.md

 ### Problem

-All of these variations are not at all serving the consumer.
+All of these variations of corporeal elements are not at all serving the consumer.
 The documents are often designed to be internally consistent.
 But the user likely experiences multiple of these documents at once.
 All with different authors and designs.